 Soon after Shire won FDA approval of its drug to treat Binge Eating Disorder, Monica Seles began to make the rounds of television talk shows such as “Good Morning America” and “The Dr. Oz Show” to relate her personal struggle with binge eating.
 She was also interviewed by People Magazine.
 Seles said that one of the reasons she decided to do this campaign was “to raise awareness that binge eating is a real medical condition.”
 Seles is a paid spokesperson for Shire.
 She declined to say what she’s getting paid by Shire.

 Shire CEO Flemming Ornskov said that about five years ago researchers noticed the similarities between ADHD and binge eating, so they decided to study Vyvanse for the condition.
 As early as 2011, Shire’s CEO said that the company hoped to generate “multiple billions of dollars” from expanding Vyvnase use into new areas of illness, like schizophrenia, depression and binge-eating.
-International Business Times reported that in 2014 Vyvanse made $1.5 billion for Shire in sales for 2014.
-The company hoped to grow its revenue from the $4.91 billion it made in 2013 to $10 billion by 2020 And Vyvanse is a significant part of that projection.
+International Business Times reported that Vyvanse made $1.228 billion for Shire in sales for 2013.
+The company hoped to grow its overall revenue from the $4.91 billion it made in 2013 to $10 billion by 2020 and Vyvanse is a significant part of that projection.
 Shire’s current patents for Vyvanse don’t expire until 2023.
 The approval of Vyvanase for BED means that Shire will gain an additional three years of exclusivity with the drug.

 In her article for The New York Times, Katie Thomas quoted Dr. Timothy Walsh of Columbia University, as saying: “Once a pharmaceutical company gets permission to advertise for it, it can often become quite widely prescribed, and even tend to be overprescribed, and that’s a worry.”